 Once again, I explained about buying the vacuum cleaner, throwing away the box and manual, using the vacuum for about 20 minutes and it breaking.
 I explained I wanted to return it for a different model vacuum that might actually work longer than 20 minutes.
 I explained that I didn’t keep the box as I expected a vacuum to last longer than 20 minutes, and didn’t see the need for keeping a box and didn’t have room in our house to store it anyway.
 I also repeated that I didn’t keep the manual as I didn’t need a book to know how to use a vacuum cleaner.

 With this comment the store manager almost smiled, but went back to looking stern.
 I finished, then he firmly announced that without the box or manual they couldn’t accept the vacuum, as the store needed the box and manual to send the broken vacuum back to the manufacturer.
 In a conciliatory voice, he explained the best he could do was allowing us to replace this with the same model vacuum as an even swap.

 Winnie immediately launched a very loud, very angry, and totally incomprehensible tirade against the manager.
 He half looked at me, helplessly.
-He knew he was being insulted but had no clue what Winnie was saying so couldn’t defend him.
-I let Winnie roll for a few moments, than loudly said “Fine, we’ll take the same model vacuum and return it tomorrow with the box!”
+He knew he was being insulted but had no clue what Winnie was saying so couldn’t defend himself.
+I let Winnie roll for a few moments, then loudly said “Fine, we’ll take the same model vacuum and return it tomorrow with the box!”
 I grabbed my receipt and with Winnie, still yelling at the manager, we walked over to the housewares department.
-As we walked away I could see the crowd dispersing.
+As we walked away, I could see the crowd dispersing.